kiniry-teaching/UCD/COMP30050-2008/groups/kinephon/source/audio/README_AUDIO.txt

 2.) download the soundfont "PC51f.sf2" and place it in some directory
 	you'll find later.
 3.) start fluidsynth in a terminal window, by typing:
-	$ fluidsynth -m alsa_seq -a alsa
+	$ fluidsynth <path-to-soundfont>PC51f.sf2 -m alsa_seq -a alsa
-4.) load the soundfont by typing:
-	> load <path-to-soundfont>PC51f.sf2
 	(Don't worry about any error messages, as long as it says in the end it's laoded...)
 	IMPORTANT: DON'T CLOSE THIS TERMINAL WINDOW UNTIL FINISHED WITH ANY MIDI OUTPUT!